Federal Government of Somalia

 It officially comprises the executive branch of government, with the parliament serving as the legislative branch.
-It is headed by the President of Somalia, to whom the Council of Ministers reports through the Prime Minister.
+It is headed by the president of Somalia, to whom the Council of Ministers reports through the prime minister.

-After the collapse of the Somali Democratic Republic in 1991, there were no relations between the Somaliland government, which declared itself a country and the government of Somalia.
+After the collapse of the Somali Democratic Republic in 1991, there were no relations between the government of Somalia and the Somaliland government, which declared itself an independent country.